cilium/cilium/Documentation/gettingstarted/encryption.rst

 Generate & import the PSK
 =========================

-First create a Kubernetes secret for the IPSec keys to be stored.
+First create a Kubernetes secret for the IPsec keys to be stored.
-This will generate the necessary IPSec keys which will be distributed as a Kubernetes secret called ``cilium-ipsec-keys``.
+This will generate the necessary IPsec keys which will be distributed as a Kubernetes secret called ``cilium-ipsec-keys``.
 In this example we use GMC-128-AES, but any of the supported
 Linux algorithms may be used.
 To generate use the following